danielhrisca/asammdf/README.rst

 other optional dependencies

 * chardet : to detect non-standard unicode encodings
-* PyQt5 : for GUI tool
+* PyQt4 or PyQt5 : for GUI tool
 * pyqtgraph : for GUI tool